CLUSTER

 The CLUSTER

-command takes no inputs, since it uses all input data.
+command has no required inputs, since it can use all input data.

 This can be adjusted by using the ignore